sagecodes/tournament-database/README.md

 * PostgreSQL 9.4.2

 ##How to use:
+*Note: the SQL file contains a statement to drop an existing database if one named tournament already exists in the directory.
+Use caution if you already have one named that!*

 Open postgres terminal window in your project directory through the terminal by calling: `psql`.
 Connect to the database: `\i tournament.sql` You should see a database, 2 tables and 1 view being created.

 To simply make sure the project passes the pre-written tests run: `python tournament_test.py`